Celvenia/Hollow/README.md

 - DATABASE_URL (copy value from Internal Database URL field)

-_Note: Add any other keys and values that may be present in your local __.env__ file.
-As you work to further develop your project, you may need to add more environment variables to your local __.env__ file.
-Make sure you add these environment variables to the Render GUI as well for the next deployment._
+_Note: Add any other keys and values that may be present in your local .env file.
+As you work to further develop your project, you may need to add more environment variables to your local .env file.
+Make sure you add these environment variables to the Render GUI as well for the next deployment.

 Next, choose "Yes" for the Auto-Deploy field.
 This will re-deploy your application every time you push to main.

 Now, you are finally ready to deploy!
-Click "Create Web Service" to depl
+Click "Create Web Service" to deploy your project.
+The deployment process will likely take about 10-15 minutes if everything works as expected.
+You can monitor the logs to see your build and start commands being executed, and see any errors in the build process.

+When deployment is complete, open your deployed site and check to see if you successfully deployed your Flask application to Render!
+You can find the URL for your site just below the name of the Web Service at the top of the page.

 [Render.com]: https://render.com/